ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 -rwxr-xr-x 1 lucien lucien  483 Aug  7  2023 test.py
 ```

-The `test.py` file contains a password that matches the username Lucien.
+The `test.py` file contains a password that has Lucien in it.
 ```bash
 www-data@dreaming:/opt$ cat test.py
 import requests